Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-2-Exploring-the-Codebase.md

 - Understand dependencies, build processes, and development workflows
 - Ask follow-up questions to deepen your understanding

-> **Note**: In later labs, you'll learn about other Copilot modes (Edit and Agent) for making code changes.
+> **Note**: In later labs, you'll learn about other Copilot modes (Edit, Agent, and Plan) for making code changes.
 For now, we'll focus on understanding the codebase through conversation.

 ## 🔍 Step 1: Discovering Available Copilot Features